 Lyle made the putt and forever etched himself into Augusta National and British sporting lore.
 It was the first time someone birdied No. 18 to win the Masters since Arnold Palmer in 1960.

 It would turn out to be the pinnacle of Lyle’s career.
-He would record just one more top-10 finish in a major and four more European Tour wins, the last of which coming in 1992.
+He would record just one more top-10 finish in a Major Championship and four more European Tour wins, the last of which coming in 1992.

 But at that point Lyle’s resume and, perhaps more importantly, his impact on the game, were secure.